jlevy/lft/lft.md

 engineering.
 This is why many generic early “agent frameworks” were not as useful as they at first may have seemed.
-Agent frameworks often are trying to componse lots of inexact processes, blindly hoping the composition would work.
+Agent frameworks often are trying to compose lots of inexact processes, blindly hoping the composition would work.

 ### Is English the New Programming Language?